d3vilh/HW_AU/README.md

 CISCO SWITCHES INVENTORY
 ------------------------
-TBD
+Scripts are ready to use (`cisco.sh`).
+Manual - TBD

 JUNIPER SWITCHES INVENTORY
 --------------------------
-TBD
+Scripts are ready to use (`juniper.sh`).
+Manual - TBD

 **Known issues:**
- * Junos 12.3R4.6 not compatible for Junos $base_os version get.
+ * Junos 12.3R4.6 not compatible for Junos `$base_os` version get.
 You have to upgrade Junos
- * QFX switches returns "not valid not valid" for $boot_from - this is normal as per QFX hardware design
+ * QFX switches returns "not valid not valid" for `$boot_from` - this is normal as per QFX hardware design
  * If script does not retrieve all the vars - set `system services ssh rate-limit 50` on your Juniper

 HOW TO IMPORT .CSV Inventory file into EXCEL